sunqingmeteo/PPDssat/README.md

 This a python I/O for writing files which DSSAT needs.
 This is an open source code.
 Only for research use.
-Detail procedure will write later on.
+Detail procedure will be written later on.